Graduate Certificate in Nonprofit Management

 Students may also receive elective credits for a content-relevant course offered elsewhere on campus, in departments such as Law, Arts and Administration, Historic Preservation, Environmental Studies, International Studies, Museum Studies, Business, Journalism, and others.
 For authorization to receive Certificate credits for a course taken outside the PPPM Department, or for other information about the Certificate, please contact the program director.

 UO graduate students from any department may apply to the Nonprofit Management Certificate program to obtain the Certificate as an important add-on to their main graduate degree.
 If the Certificate comprises the electives portion of their main graduate degree, the student may not need additional time to complete both the graduate degree and the Certificate.

 The Certificate program is also available as a stand-alone program for students not pursuing another graduate degree.

 If your interests lie outside academia -- for example, you are interested in heading a foundation specializing in your field of interest -- you will need the practical skills that the Certificate emphasizes for leadership of nonprofit and philanthropic organizations.
-(The Nonprofit Executive Leadership course during Summer term is an excellent place to start!)
 Your experience in the Certificate program will set you apart from and above the crowd.
 Graduates of our program report that employers, both academic and non-academic, are drawn to the Certificate listing on their curriculum vitae, and are interested and pleased to see this level of preparation for any nonprofit-related research or administrative position.

 Phone: (541) 346-2155

 Application files for the Certificate program are reviewed for admission on a quarterly basis.
 Deadlines for application are the first day of August, November, February, and May.
-For admission guidelines and the application form, click here.
+For admission guidelines, click here.